benmartinson/admin-hub/README.md

 #### The Idea

 To empower a school admin to completely control the software that powers their school.
-They own the code to the [Gradebook](https://github.com/benmartinson/gradebook), as it's meant to be an open source tool.
+They own the code to the gradebook, as it's meant to be an open source tool.
 AdminHub (aka SchoolAdmin) helps them manage the Gradebook code, and all the data and customizations used by it.

 #### Why?